 PBS & WGBH presents Mystery!
 The official PBS Mystery! site [now archived], with a 1996 Gorey interview by Ron Miller.
 Derek Lamb writes about Gorey's collaboration for the legendary Mystery! animations.
 And finally a tribute by Animation World magazine to Derek Lamb [1936-2005] which mentions the animation collaboration.

-Housing the largest Gorey collection in Japan, the Wonderful World of Edward Gorey website is the brainchild of Toshinobu Hamanaka, is also a book by the same name.
-Edited by Mr. Hamanaka, published by Kawade Shobo in 2002, it's a beautiful volume.
+Housing the largest Gorey collection in Japan, the two Wonderful World of Edward Gorey websites are the creations of Toshinobu Hamanaka.
+The book by the same name, edited by Mr. Hamanaka, and published by Kawade Shobo in 2002, is a beautiful volume.
 In Japanese.